djangodeployment/django-deployment-book/index.rst

  * You have put your project in some random directory.
  * You are running Django as root.
  * You have Django serve your static files, and you have DEBUG=True.
+ * You are using ``runserver``, which is seriously suboptimal and only meant for development.
  * You are using SQLite.

 Let's go fix them.